Builds A/B tests

 Results appear in Builds A/B Tests within 3–5 days:

-The experiment started automatically: the selected percentage of users began seeing the new, experimental version of the game, while the rest continued to see the regular version.
+The experiment started automatically: the selected percentage of users began seeing the new, experimental version of the game, while the rest continued seeing the regular version.

 Moderation rejected the new build because the changes made to the game violate the requirements.
-You will receive an email from the moderation team at the address specified in your Yandex ID, which will indicate the specific reasons for rejection with links to the violated requirements.
-The moderation team will attach files with recordings or screenshots of the violations.
+An email from moderation will be sent to the address specified in your Yandex ID, indicating the specific reasons for rejection with links to the violated Game requirements items.
+Moderation will attach files with recordings or screenshots of the violations.

 Step 3.
 Launch

-After launching the experiment, the Builds A/B Tests tab will display testing data: the experiment start date and the date when it will automatically end.
+After the experiment launches, testing data will appear on the Builds A/B Tests tab: the experiment start date and the date when it will automatically end.
 The first test results will appear in a few days and will be displayed in graphs and tables.

 Comparison metrics: